Christianalamassi/E-commerce-Getranke/README.md

 ### Manually checking
 #### General Tests
-- It has been tested and works in several web browsers such as Firefox and Opra.
+- It has been tested and works in several web browsers such as Firefox and Opera.
 - The user gets alert messages when they log in or log out.
-- The users has his own basket that they can fill it and make a checkout.
+- The users have their own basket that they can fill it and make a checkout.
 - All alerts are closed manually.
-- User can update and remove any article from the basket before checking out.
+- Users can update and remove any article from the basket before checking out.
 - The navigation stays at the top of the page.
 - Back end connected with front end.
 - E-commerce system
 - It shows a message for the user when they add an article to the basket or update it/delete it.
-- After checking out it isdone, Theuser receive a confrmition latter include all the detials.
+- After checking out it is done, and the user receives a confirmation letter including all the details.
 - Delete and Edit are functioning for users and admins.
-- It allows the user to delete, edit, and read thier basket.
+- It allows the user to delete, edit, and read their basket.
 - Authorization
   - Sign-Up
-  - The Sign-Up page works good.
+  - The Sign-Up page works well.
-  - The link to the Log-in page works correctly.
+  - The link to the login page works correctly.
   - Log-in
-  - The Log-in page works good.
+  - The login page works well.
   - The link to the Sign-Up page works correctly.
   - The user has to enter the user details correctly to be able to log in.
   - Log-out
-  - The Log-out page works good.
+  - The Log-out page works well.
-  - The button works good.
+  - The button works well.
   - email verification

 ## Bugs

 ### Fixed bugs
-  - This error happend when I was trying to check out.
+  - This error happened when I was trying to check out.
   The error was solved by adding STRIPE_WH_SECRET to env.py, and to vars in Heroku

   <img src="static/images/errors.png">

-  - I coudn't call Webhook during my wrok.
-The bug was fixed by calling WH from  checkout webhook handler
+  - I couldn't call Webhook during my work.
+The bug was fixed by calling WH from the checkout webhook handler

   <img src="static/images/wwhhh.png">

   - Unsaved authenticated user information and check out.
-It was solved by adding indentation to checkout after if statement
+It was solved by adding an indentation to checkout after the if statement

   <img src="static/images/eeeee.png">

-  - Unable to imgrate. the bug was solved when I did cheange note the first imgration manually from False to True.
+  - Unable to migrate. the bug was solved when I did cheange note at the migartion manually from False to True.

   <img src="static/images/null.png">